svdpmukherjee/game-behavior-intervention-study/message-intervention-framework/README.md

 - Each generation request includes the full psychological construct definition
 - Examples of well-aligned messages serve as references
-- Specific differentiation guidance explains how the target construct differs from similar constructs
+- Specific differentiation guidance explains how each target construct differs from other constructs
 - Detailed context about the anagram game and potential cheating behaviors
 - Natural language instructions prioritizing 2-3 sentence motivational messages at ~8th-grade reading level